madetech/learn/guides/08-Continuous-Integration/README.md

 - Creating an application on Heroku
 - Configuring Heroku access on CircleCI
 - Using the Heroku orb to deploy the app
 Note that the `config.yml` file referenced in the Adding the deploy configuration section is the same one that you created in the Automating Tests step above, so you can just add to the existing file.
+The `heroku orb` is [documented here](https://circleci.com/developer/orbs/orb/circleci/heroku), or go [here](https://circleci.com/developer/orbs) and find the most up to date Heroku orb.

 ### Things to think about